Estate Planning

 All trusts - either revocable or irrevocable - include three parties: a grantor, a trustee and the beneficiaries of the trust.
 In a revocable trust is common and possible for one person to act on the basis of all three parties.

 While they offer more flexibility, revocable trusts offer limited creditor protection and their main goal is usually to avoid probate.
-Irrevocable trusts are not as flexible and they are usually created with the goal to protect estate assets from creditors or for special needs purposes.
+Irrevocable trusts are not as flexible and they are usually created with the goal of asset protection, such as protecting estate assets from creditors or for special needs purposes.
 Revocable trusts are more common than irrevocable ones.

 Tell me the meaning of irrevocable trust?
 What is an irrevocable trust?